 More of a sci-fi/horror spoof, Monster High came just a few years too late to be something I would have watched a million times on cable as a teenager.
-It is made for 80s teens, and comes complete with a horror rock theme song.
+It was so made for 80s teens, and comes complete with a horror rock theme song.

-Monster High is stupid and idiotic, but it’s also 80s teen flick perfection with a likeable cast of kids put to the task of stopping the alien…by going head-to-head with them in a basketball game.
+Monster High is stupid and idiotic, but it’s also 80s teen flick perfection with a likable cast of kids put to the task of stopping the aliens…by going head-to-head with them in a basketball game.

 Shut up, haters!
 It was the 80s—when Teen Wolf was also a basketball player and not a little muscle hottie who snuggled up to all his equally hot male buddies.